-To compute your taxable self-use, subtract the New York State motor fuel or diesel motor fuel excise tax from your purchase price and multiply the result by the number of gallons you removed from inventory for your use.
+To compute your taxable self-use, subtract the NYS motor fuel or diesel motor fuel excise tax from your purchase price and multiply the result by the number of gallons you removed from inventory for your use.

 5. for B20 biodiesel only: The local sales tax on the sales of qualified B20 in jurisdictions that impose their local sales tax on qualified fuel using the percentage rate method is determined by multiplying 80% of the taxable receipt by the percentage rate for the jurisdiction.
-Therefore, you must multiply the result in Step 4 above by 80% to determine your taxable receipt for sales of B20 biodiesel.
+Therefore, you must multiply the result in number 4 of Step 5 above by 80% to determine your taxable receipt for sales of B20 biodiesel.